The following poster sessions have been selected for presentation at NCCO9:

 Allen Brooks, Georgia State University

-Choral Scholarship and the Benevolent Community: A Content Analysis of Published Journal Articles
+Choral Scholarship and the Beloved Community: A Content Analysis of Published Journal Articles

 Jonathan Harvey, Fitchburg State University